A New Approach to Construction Contracts

 - Work can be suspended by a party to a Construction Contract until payment is made in full.

-It is therefore apparent that the provisions for the timing of payments exists to protect subcontractors and the Act sets out that the date when a payment falls due cannot be later than 30 days after the payment claim date.
+It is therefore apparent that the provisions for the timing of payments exist to protect subcontractors and the Act sets out that the date when payment falls due cannot be later than 30 days after the payment claim date.